simonholmes/getting-MEAN/readme.md

 Getting MEAN is published by Manning[www.manning.com/sholmes/](http://www.manning.com/sholmes/)

+The code in this repo is based on Express 4.
+If you have an older version of the MEAP and you're working with Express 3, the associated code has been moved to [getting-MEAN-express3](https://github.com/simonholmes/getting-MEAN-express3)

-There are named branches for the various states of the code throughout the book, so far:
+There are named branches for the various states of the code throughout the book:

 * `master` **Chapter 3 start**: A blank Express 4.9.0 project
 * `chapter-03` **Chapter 3 end**: Creating and setting up a MEAN project